arvidn/libtorrent/docs/manual.rst

 ``use_read_cache``, is set to true (default), the disk cache is also used to cache pieces read from disk.
 Blocks for writing pieces takes presedence.

+``disk_io_no_buffer`` defaults to true.
+When set to true, files are preferred to be opened in unbuffered mode.
+This helps the operating system from growing its file cache indefinitely.
+Currently only files whose offset in the torrent is page aligned are opened in unbuffered mode.
+A page is typically 4096 bytes and since blocks in bittorrent are 16kB, any file that is aligned to a block or piece will get the benefit of be opened in unbuffered mode.
+It is therefore recommended to make the largest file in a torrent the first file (with offset 0) or use pad files to align all files to piece boundries.

 ``outgoing_ports``, if set to something other than (0, 0) is a range of ports used to bind outgoing sockets to.
 This may be useful for users whose router